We’d chosen Lille for two reasons really: We haven’t been here before and it’s close to Dunkirk so we wouldn’t have far to travel after the ferry.

 Next day, refreshed after a good night’s sleep, we took a walk into the city – well I walked but Jake cycled slowly as it’s less impacting on his knee.
 Lille is only small but still has its fair share of beautiful buildings.
 Place de la République which hosts the Musée des Beaux-Arts de Lille was our first stop.
 From here we had a great view, down an avenue lined with trees, to Théâtre Sebastopol.

-In the center of the city is the Grand Place which, with its beautiful ornate buildings reminded us of the Grand Place in Brussels.
-Given that we’re only a few kilometers from the Belgian border this isn’t so surprising.
+In the centre of the city is the Grand Place which, with its beautiful ornate buildings reminded us of the Grand Place in Brussels.
+Given that we’re only a few kilometres from the Belgian border this isn’t so surprising.